 Here's a set of six activities for tallying, graphing, and data interpretation.
 True confession: I offered these here on my blog as a freebie just over a year ago.
 But since my little blog was brand new and had exactly 2 followers then :), I'm hopeful that this resource may be brand new to you today!
 Click on the cover to download it from my TeachersPayTeachers store.

-What's the greatest graphing idea or lesson you've done with your class?
+What's your favorite graphing idea or lesson you've used with your class?